mrlafxo/lafx01/content/posts/hackthebox/granny.md

 # Enumeration

-From the nmap output we can see that WebDAV is enabled.
+From the `nmap` output we can see that WebDAV is enabled.
 There is one tool named `davtest` that is very helpful in these scenarios.
+The tool will try to upload and execute files with different extensions and will output which failed and which succedeed.

 Let's run it against our target machine:

-**Tip**: In order to see what kind of requests the tool is performing, we can intercept them with Burp.
+**Tip**: In order to see what kind of requests the tool is performing, we can intercept them with Burp with requests redirections, as the tool does not have a proxy option.

 ```
 $ davtest -url http://10.10.10.15